network-traffic/AppSniffer/README.md

 ## Dataset
 We upload a sample dataset to check the performance of AppSniffer.

-[Entire dataset will be released after publication.]

 ## See Results
 Partial evaluation results are shown in the following file.

 * https://github.com/network-traffic/AppSniffer/blob/main/AppSniffer_app_recognition.ipynb

-[Entire source code will be released after publication.]

 ## Bibtex
 ```